chocolatey/choco-wiki/FeaturesCreatePackagesFromInstallers.md

 ![Package Builder UI](https://cloud.githubusercontent.com/assets/63502/20328042/bb944018-ab55-11e6-884f-0a45babce40a.png)

 Then just add in and fill out the requested information.
-It uses Chocolatey CLI under the covers allowing you to really ramp up fast, especially when you don't have a lot of command line experience.
+It uses `choco new` under the covers allowing you to really ramp up fast, especially when you don't have a lot of command line experience.

 Another way to bring up the ui is to call `packagebuilder` from the command line.